davidindub/designland/README.md

 #### User List

-A list of all registered users of the site along with the date they joined, number of contributions, and total upvotes recieved.
+A list of all registered users of the site along with the date they joined, number of contributions, and total upvotes received.

 The Manage menu also features a link to the Django admin panel should it be needed for features not yet implemented directly in the project. (such as managing tags).